MichaelGillett/LaunchDarkly_Project/README.md

 ## Feature Flag

 The feature flag used in this application has the key "_my-first-feature-flag_".
 It can be used to turn the new implementation on or off for all requests, or targeting can be used to conditionally turn on the feature for select users.

+When the flag is turned off the user will see "Welcome" on the Index page of the application.
+But, when the flag is enabled the message will read "🥳 LaunchDarkly is set up and working!".